Trump revenge tour kicks off with Saturday rally in Ohio | Politics

 Trump revenge tour kicks off with Saturday rally in Ohio

-Former U.S. President Donald Trump will hold a rally on Saturday in Ohio, his first since his supporters' deadly attack on the Capitol, as he aims to bolster allies, berate his enemies and cement his influence over the Republican Party.
 While Trump has made speeches at Republican events since his election defeat by Democratic President Joe Biden, the rally in a state he carried in the 2020 election marks a return to the kind of freewheeling mass gatherings that have been critical to retaining the support of his base.
+It also marks the start of his public events lashing out at elected Republicans who he views as having crossed him.

 - Country: